Martinovics/tf2-automatic-profit/README.md

 *The code was written in python3.8.2, but I guess it's working on python3.6 and above.*

 ### What it does?:
-- **Calculates tf2-automatic bot profit** from it's generated files.
+- **Calculates tf2-automatic bot profit** from its generated files.

 ### To get it running:
 - **Set up** your **config.py** file. *(There are some information of the settings in the file itself.)*